LastCallMedia/site_documentation/README.md

 # User Manual (Module for Drupal 9+)

-Allows administrators to create manual that lives within the help section of the site.
+User Manual is brought to you by your friends at [Last Call Media](https://www.lastcallmedia.com), it allows administrators to create manual that lives within the help section of the site.

 The purpose of this project is to add a place within the site for manual